SeqNjoy: Complete RNA-Seq workflows in your Desktop

 1 Introduction

-SeqNjoy is a stand-alone application to generate and analyze differential gene expression results from RNA-Seq experiments.
-Analyses can be performed from the very initial step using the files containing short reads (also known as FASTQ files), or from an intermediate stage using alignments files (BAM/SAM files).
-The result of the SeqNjoy analyses are files containing annotated list of the genes (or other genetic features) differentially expressed between groups of samples in different conditions, and interactive HTML pages that allow the user to graphically analyze, filter and download selected genesets of interest.
+SeqNjoy is a standalone application designed to generate and analyze differential gene expression results from RNA-Seq experiments.
+The analysis can start from the very initial step using raw short-read files in FASTQ format or from an intermediate alignments files in BAM/SAM format.
+SeqNjoy results include annotated of the genes (or other genetic features) that are differentially expressed between groups of samples under different conditions, as well as interactive HTML pages.
+These pages enable users to visually explore, analyze, filter and download selected genesets of interest.

 2 Computer requirements and installation